TamirBanay/alerm-system-app/README.md

-# Home Alert System
+# ESP32-WROOM-DA module City Alert System

-## Project Overview
+## Project Description
-This project was developed to provide a visual alert system for the deaf, particularly to assist my parents who cannot hear auditory alarms.
-It utilizes an ESP8266 microcontroller connected to an LED strip that lights up when a specific alert is received, such as a siren or emergency alert in the area.

-## How It Works
-The ESP8266 is programmed to connect to the local WiFi network and continuously monitor for alerts specific to the region set by the user.
-When an alert is detected, the connected LED strip is activated, providing a visual cue that an event is occurring.
+This project creates an ESP32-based alert system that allows users to select specific cities for monitoring alerts.
+It features a WiFi connection setup via WiFiManager and a local web server for city selection.

 ## Features
-- **WiFi Configuration**: On initial setup, the device enters WiFi configuration mode, allowing users to connect it to their home WiFi network without needing to hardcode network credentials.
-- **Dynamic City Targeting**: Users can set and change the targeted cities for which they want to receive alerts through a user-friendly web interface accessible at `http://alermsystem.local/`.
-- **Visual Alert System**: In the event of an alert, the system triggers an LED strip to flash, providing a visual indicator that can be seen throughout the house.

-## Setting Up the Device
-1. Power on the ESP8266 module.
-2. If not previously configured, the device will enter WiFi configuration mode.
-3. Connect to the WiFi network named "Alerm System" using any WiFi-enabled device.
-4. Follow the prompts to select your home WiFi network and enter the password.
-5. Once connected to your home network, the device will exit configuration mode.

-## Configuring Target Cities
-1. Navigate to `http://alermsystem.local/` on any web browser connected to the same network as the device.
-2. The web interface will display a list of cities with checkboxes next to them.
-3. Select the cities for which you wish to receive alerts.
-4. Submit your selection, and the device will update its monitoring to the chosen cities.

-## Technical Details
-- **Microcontroller**: ESP8266
-- **Programming Language**: C++ (Arduino framework)
-- **Additional Hardware**: LED strip compatible with the ESP8266's output voltage and current requirements
-- **Third-Party Libraries**: ESP8266WiFi, ESP8266HTTPClient, ArduinoJson, WiFiManager, ESP8266WebServer, EEPROM, NTPClient, WiFiUdp

-## Acknowledgements
-This project is dedicated to my parents and the deaf community, aiming to provide an additional layer of safety and convenience in daily life.

-For more information, assistance, or contributions to the project, please contact banay9329@gmail.com

-## License
-This project is provided "as is", without warranty of any kind, express or implied.
-The author(s) or contributor(s) shall not be held liable for any damages arising from the use of this software.

-By using this software, you acknowledge and agree to these terms.
+- **WiFi Configuration:** Utilize WiFiManager for easy WiFi setup without hardcoding credentials.
+- **Local Server for City Selection:** A web interface to choose cities for alerts.
+- **Persistent City Storage:** Selected cities are stored in the ESP32's non-volatile memory, ensuring settings are retained across reboots.

+## Hardware Requirements
+- ESP32 Module
+- WS2812B LED Strip
+- Buzzer (optional for additional alert mechanism)

+## Hardware Connections
+### ESP32 and WS2812B LED Strip
+1. **Data Line:** Connect the data input pin of the WS2812B LED strip to GPIO 25 on the ESP32.
+2. **Power:** The WS2812B strip requires 5V power.
+Connect the 5V and GND lines of the LED strip to a suitable 5V power supply.
+Do not power the LED strip directly from the ESP32 as it may not provide sufficient current.
+3. **Common Ground:** Ensure that the GND of the ESP32 is connected to the GND of the LED strip power supply.
+This common ground is necessary for proper communication between the ESP32 and the LED strip.

+### Buzzer
+- Connect your buzzer to GPIO 35 on the ESP32.

+## Software Requirements
+- Arduino IDE
+- ESP32 Board support installed in Arduino IDE
+- Libraries: FastLED, WiFi, WiFiManager, ArduinoJson, DNSServer, WebServer

+## Installation
+1. Clone the repository or download the source code.
+2. Open the project in Arduino IDE.
+3. Install required libraries via the Library Manager in Arduino IDE:
+   - FastLED
+   - WiFiManager
+   - ArduinoJson
+4. Select the appropriate board (ESP32) and COM port in Arduino IDE.

+## Setup and Usage
+### Initial Setup
+1. Power on the ESP32 module.
+2. On the first run, ESP32 will open a WiFi Access Point (AP) named "Alerm System".
+3. Connect to this AP with any WiFi-enabled device.

+### WiFi Configuration
+1. A captive portal will automatically open for WiFi configuration.
+2. Select your home or office WiFi network and enter the password.
+3. Once connected, ESP32 will save these settings and automatically connect on subsequent reboots.

+### Selecting Cities
+1. Access http://alerm.local/ (Need to be on the same wifi as the module) address with a web browser to open the city selection interface.
+2. The web interface lists available cities with checkboxes.
+3. Select the desired cities for monitoring and submit.
+4. The selected cities are saved in the ESP32's non-volatile memory.

+### Operational Behavior
+- Upon successful WiFi connection, the first LED on the strip turns green.
+- The ESP32 monitors for alerts specific to the chosen cities.
+- In case of an alert, the system activates predefined alert mechanisms (e.g., LED patterns, buzzer sound).